k0sproject/k0sctl/README.md

 ```

 * `name`: name of the file "bundle", used only for logging purposes (optional)
 * `src`: File path, an URL or [Glob pattern](https://golang.org/pkg/path/filepath/#Match) to match files to be uploaded.
-URL sources will be directly downloaded using the target host (required)
+URL sources will be directly downloaded using the target host.
+If the value is a URL, '%'-prefixed tokens can be used, see [tokens](#tokens). (required)
 * `dstDir`: Destination directory for the file(s). `k0sctl` will create full directory structure if it does not already exist on the host (default: user home)
 * `dst`: Destination filename for the file.
 Only usable for single file uploads (default: basename of file)
 * `perm`: File permission mode for uploaded file(s) (default: same as local)